jgillick/genesis-forge/docs/guide/gamepad.md

         obs, _rews, _dones, _infos = env.step(actions)
 ```

-This will attach the left joystick to X/Y movements, and on the right joystick, left/right will control rotation around the Z axis, and up/down will control height.
+This maps joystick axis 0 and 1 (left joystick) to the robot's Y and X movements, and axis 2 and 3 (right joystick) to rotation and height.